aggrawal-ankur/gitbook/content/docs/formats/elf/_index.md

 The executable and linkable file format defines the structure for object files in the Linux ecosystem.

-Every stage in the build-execution pipeline works with a different subset of this structure, which gives birth to different object files.
-Primarily there are 3 object file formats:
+Every stage in the build-execution pipeline either builds or consumes an a subset of this structure, which gives birth to different object files, notably:
   - Relocatable object
   - Executable object
-  - Shared libraries
+  - Shared object (or libraries)

-Let's talk about these representations.
+Let's talk brief about these representations.

 ### Relocatable Object

+Output of assembler

 ### Executable Object

-Statically and dynamically linked objects
+Statically and dynamically linked executable objects.

 ### Shared Libraries

-Dynamic (.so) and archived (.a) libraries.
+Runtime (.so) and static (.a) libraries.

 ---